- All Topics

 Because of this challenge, the decision to use a new grease in a machine must be managed with grease compatibility in mind.
 The chart below illustrates the compatibility between most grease types with three categories: compatible, borderline compatible and not compatible.
 Whether two greases are compatible will depend on the thickener type and base fluid as well as the resulting grease properties after the two grease types have been sufficiently mixed.

 Grease compatibility can be complicated even to the average lubrication technician.
 One common mistake is when grease specifications are based on performance without considering composition.
-This can result in serious consequences if two different greases with the same performance criteria are mixed together and their compositions are incompatible.
+This can result in serious consequences if two different greases with the same performance criteria (such as high-temperature greases) are mixed together and their compositions are incompatible.

 Another concern relates to the compatibility between polyurea and greases based on simple lithium soaps (and complex lithium soaps).
 Polyurea thickeners have a variety of possible compositions, with some perfectly compatible with lithium soaps and others quite incompatible.